aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

 ## Pandas built-in vectorization

-We start by using built-in vectorization operations from Pandas.
+First we are going to use the built-in vectorization operations from Pandas.
 In the present case the row-wise computation is straightforward and can be performed with basic universal functions applied to the entire columns.
-This does not make use of the row-wise function, but allows to have a reference baseline.
+This does not make use of a row-wise function, but allows to have a reference baseline timing.

 ```python